ena-ema-technologies/frontend-dev-rec-jan-25/README.md

 2. **Expenses Management:**

-   - Expenses are stored in a MongoDB database.
+   - Expenses are stored in your MongoDB database.
    - Users can input expenses multiple times per day.

 3. **Summary Page:**

    - The application should display a categorized summary of the user’s expenses for each day.
    - The total daily expenses should be calculated and displayed under the specific date.
    - Tooltips should be shown when users hover over any expense field, revealing more detailed information about the purpose of the expense.

 4. **Spending Limit:**

-   - Upon starting, the user should be prompted to set a monthly spending limit.
+   - Upon starting this application, the user should be prompted to set a monthly spending limit.
    - Users can set a spending limit for each category (e.g., Groceries: $200, Transportation: $50).
    - Users should not be able to add expenses that exceed the set limits.
    - The system should alert users when they have reached their spending limit for any specific categories